 Environmental Effects of Slash and Burn

-Historically, swidden agriculture has been described as both a bad practice, resulting in the progressive destruction of natural forests, and an excellent practice, as a refined method of forest preservation and guardianship.
+Since the 1970s or so, swidden agriculture has been described as both a bad practice, resulting in the progressive destruction of natural forests, and an excellent practice, as a refined method of forest preservation and guardianship.
 A recent study conducted on historical swidden agriculture in Indonesia (Henley 2011) documented the historical attitudes of scholars towards slash and burn and then tested the assumptions based on more than a century of slash and burn agriculture.

 Henley discovered that the reality is that swidden agriculture can add to deforestation of regions, if the maturing age of the removed trees is much longer than the fallow period used by the swidden agriculturalists.
 For example, if a swidden rotation is between 5 and 8 years, and the rainforest trees have a 200-700 year cultivation cycle, then slash and burn represents one of what may be several elements resulting in deforestation.
 Slash and burn is a useful technique in some environments, but not in all.